dima028/aws-cloud/module4.md

 ## Connectivity to AWS
 **Subnets**: groups of  IP addresses in your VPC that allow you to group resources together.
 Control whether a resource is publically or privately available.
 Used to control access to gateways.
 Can also control traffic permissions.

+**Public Subnet**: A public subnet is a section of a VPC that contains public-facing resources.

 **Internet Gatewate, IGW**: "doorway" open to the public to enable public facing resources to be accessed.
 Attaching an IGW to a VPC makes the resource publicly accessible.
+Used to connect a VPC to the internet

 **Virtual Private Gateway**: private doorway, allows for a VPN connection between a VPC and private network.
 Attaching a virtual private gateway to a VPC makes the resource privately accessible.